Updated: Jun 19

 These codes are easy to pick up and start using in your checklists and field notes, so next time you're out birding try practicing some of them!

-Flocking Edit: And make sure to sign up for blog notifications HERE!
+Make sure to sign up for blog notifications HERE!